Dat-Pudding/LogCleaner/README.md

 When run in default mode it will take the specified logfile and extract all lines that contain the hashrate reports with their timestamps.

 ## How to use
-You can run it either manually via command line or append it to your `start.cmd` in the XMRig directory to have it run as soon as XMRig stops and therefore automatically stripping the most recent log file
+You can run it either manually via command line or append it to your `start.cmd` in the XMRig directory to have it run as soon as XMRig stops and therefore automatically stripping the most recent log file.

+### Manual usage

+### Usage via `start.cmd`